Parrot Rangers at sunrise counting parrots in a farm area near their village, October 2024

 Parrot conference in Paramaribo, Suriname with the sign to be posted at Kalebaskreek, October 2024

-Parrot rangers counting in Kalebaskreek at the soccer field as a storm approaches
+Parrot Rangers counting in Kalebaskreek at the soccer field as a storm approaches

-The US Embassy in Suriname visits Batavia, a pilgrimage site that the Parrot Rangers would like to show you
+The US Embassy in Suriname visits Batavia,

-The US Embassy in Suriname visits Batavia, a pilgrimage site that the Parrot Rangers would like to show you
+a pilgrimage site that the Parrot Rangers would like to show you

-Thank you for your help and interest!
+We thank you for your help and interest!

 Sunset on the Coppename River near Kalebaskreek, Suriname